 Somerset, Mass.
 First Christian Union Church

 It was not until 1911 that the First Christian Church, as it came to be known, was incorporated under the laws of Massachusetts.
 In 1939, a vote was taken to change the name to the Congregational Christian Church of Somerset Centre.
-In 1957 the church voted to approve the constitution of the United Church of Christ and to become a part of it.
-To find out what they're up to today, visit the church's Facebook page.
+The church is still active today as the Congregational Christian Church of Somerset and has been a member of the United Church of Christ since 1957.

 historical information courtesy of the Massachusetts Bible Society

 This volume primarily contains records of membership and vital statistics including baptisms, admissions, dismissions, disciplinary cases, and deaths.
 It also includes church meeting minutes pertaining to the selection of church officers and pastors, and the related finances.

 This book contains a copy of the church's covenant and the administrative records relating to the meetinghouse, including committee assignments and correspondence.

 This bound volume contains the records of the Ladies Industrial Association of the First Church, a group which evolved from the former "Ladies Union Sewing Society".
 The organization operated partly as a ladies' auxiliary for the church, as well as a bible study group and social club.
 The record book includes records of membership, attendance at meetings, finances, and the sewing and knitting projects the Association undertook for the improvement of the parish.